This post may contain affiliate links.

 Set a Goal

 What really helped to curb my senseless spending was creating a goal to attain.
-Sometimes that goal involved paying down a balance or saving for a large purchase—a purchase with value of course.
+Sometimes that goal involved paying down a balance or saving for a large purchase—a purchase that has value of course.

 Once you have your goal, write it down to help bring it to fruition.
-Next, tape it down somewhere you can see it, like at your workstation or on the kitchen refrigerator.
-When you get an urge to spend refer back to your goal in order to keep yourself on track.
+Make sure to tape it down somewhere you can physically see it like at your workstation or on the kitchen refrigerator.
+When you get the urge to spend, refer back to your goal in order to keep yourself on track.

 Make a list

 When you are a recovering shopaholic, something as simple as making a list can keep you focused when walking through those sliding doors to eternal bliss.
 It doesn’t matter if you are out for a pair of socks or next month’s groceries—consider making a list.
 Write down exactly what you need to purchase and abide by it as if your whole well-being depends upon it…because it just may.